-Contact Dermatitis is a common skin condition and is the most common form of dermatitis (inflamed skin).
-Contact Dermatitis may appear differently in patients and the skin reactions may range from dry and chapped to red, scaly, itchy skin to swollen, blistered and burning skin.
-The rash isn’t contagious or life-threatening, but it can be very uncomfortable and it is important to seek medical care to properly determine the cause and best treatment options.
+Contact Dermatitis is a common skin condition and is the most common form of dermatitis (otherwise described as inflamed skin).
+The condition may appear differently in patients and the skin reactions may range from dry and chapped to red, scaly, itchy skin to swollen, blistered and burning skin.
+While the rash isn’t contagious or life-threatening, it can be very uncomfortable and it is important to seek medical care to properly determine the cause and best treatment options.

 Understanding Contact Dermatitis